-The Kitty Green and Hobart Jones Scholarship for Inquiry Teaching and Cooperative Learning honors the couple who inspired it and contributed generously to the fund that provides it.
-Green, who earned an MAT at Mary Baldwin in 2000 after a remarkable business career, considered her all-too-brief stint as a teacher the most rewarding experience in her life.
+The Kitty Green and Hobart Jones Scholarship for Inquiry Teaching and Cooperative Learning provides financial support for students in the Master of Arts in Teaching (MAT) program.
+Green, who earned an MAT at Mary Baldwin in 2000 after a successful business career, considered her all-too-brief stint as a teacher the most rewarding experience in her life.
 She died of ovarian cancer in 2002.

-- A career changer with a minimum of 5 years in a career other than education
+- Career switcher with a minimum of five years in a career other than education

-- Demonstrate a passion for inquiry based and cooperative learning in the public schools
+- Passion for inquiry-based and cooperative learning in public schools

 - Financial need

-- Expect to teach PK – 8 in the public schools
+- Desire to teach Pre-K through grade 8 in a public school

-Applicants should submit an essay on “The Value of Inquiry Based Teaching and Cooperative Learning” to the Dean of the College of Education by April 21.
-A faculty committee will review the applicants and the award will be made prior to the end of the semester.
+Applicants will be asked to submit an essay on the value of inquiry-based teaching and cooperative learning by April 21.
+A faculty committee reviews applicants and award recipients are announced prior to the end of spring semester.